 - getting plenty of rest to allow the body to fight the virus

-Recovery time for COVID-19 can vary widely from person to person based on factors such as severity and symptoms.
+The recovery time for COVID-19 can vary widely from person to person based on factors, such as severity and symptoms.

 The most commonly reported long-term symptoms include: